vrnetlab/vrnetlab/README.md

 start KVM the docker containers have to be run with `--privileged` which effectively defeats the security features of docker.
 Our use of docker is essentially reduced to being a packaging format but a rather good one at that.
+Also note that since we still rely on KVM the same amount of resources, if not sightly more, will be consumed by vrnetlab.
+A container is no thinner than a VM if the container contains a VM!

 The assignment of a management IP address is handed over to docker, so you can use whatever docker IPAM plugin you want.
 Overall the network setup of the